AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/calc-cstm-data-reports/custom-field-manager-issue-creator-on-issue-form.md

   </tr>
   <tr data-mc-conditions="">
    <td> <p><strong>Object permissions</strong> </p> </td>
-   <td> <p>Contribute access to the object where the form is attached with access to Edit the Custom Form</p> <p>For information on requesting additional access, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects in Adobe Workfront</a>.</p> </td>
+   <td> <p>Contribute access to the object where the form is attached with access to Edit the Custom Form</p> <p>For information on requesting additional access, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects </a>.</p> </td>
   </tr>
  </tbody>
 </table>